 Sale of depreciated business assets, such as selling cookbooks on Amazon.com used in a catering business, or closing of the business altogether may require reporting of capital gains, ordinary gains, and depreciation recapture.

 As the saying goes, the only sure things in life are death and taxes.
 So if you're starting an internet-based business or just beginning to sell goods online, you will need to learn about your tax obligations.
 First, you need to be clear about whether it is in fact taxable as business income and not related to a hobby or a "garage" sale.
-Get started today with a free legal evaluation of your business tax situation.
+Get started today and find a qualified tax law attorney near you.